arangodb/docs/3.10/http/general.md

   - when the queue is full
   - when a Coordinator cannot reach a DB-Server

+  Clients may retry requests but they might not be idempotent.

 Cross-Origin Resource Sharing (CORS) requests
 ---------------------------------------------